pittcsc/Documents/Constitution.md

 ### Event Coordinator

 The Event Coordinator is responsible for supervising activities run by Pitt CSC.
-He or she will organize events including but not limited to general body meetings, group projects, hackathons, etc.
+He or she will organize events including but not limited to general body meetings, group projects, hackathons, events within the Pittsburgh community, etc.

 ### Outreach Coordinator